Mark Blyth

 RESEARCH

-• Blyth's research includes how economic and political institutions change, with special reference to the role of economic ideas in promoting such changes.
+• Mark Blyth’s research centers on how economic and political institutions evolve, with particular emphasis on the power of economic ideas in driving institutional change.

 RECOGNITIONS

-• Blyth is a Contributor to Foreign Affairs and The Guardian and has appeared multiple times on Fox News, NPR, BBC and Bloomberg
+• Blyth is a contributor to Foreign Affairs and The Guardian, and he has appeared multiple times on Fox News, NPR, BBC, and Bloomberg to discuss global markets, macroeconomic policy, and geopolitical risk.

-• His articles have appeared in journals such as the American Political Science Review, Perspectives on Politics, Comparative Politics, and World Politics.
+• His academic articles have been published in leading journals including American Political Science Review, Perspectives on Politics, Comparative Politics, and World Politics.